capactio/website/docs/architecture/hub-graphql-api.md

 1. Open the Capact Gateway GraphQL Playground.

-   To see how to access the Gateway on development cluster, read the [Access Gateway GraphQL Playground](../development/development-guide.md#access-gateway-graphql-playground) section in development guide.
+   To obtain credentials and host, read the [First use](../cli/getting-started.mdx#first-use) section for Capact CLI.

 1. Navigate to a proper directory with GraphQL schema and examples.